BeakerLabs/Alchemical_Finances/README.md

     * export data to .csv file(s)
     * **more to come**

 For additional features, consider looking at the premium version that comes as a packaged executable.
 Future features will hit the premium version first.
-Information can be found on the Beaker Labs website
+Information can be found on the Beaker Labs website.

 Installation
 ------------
-To install Alchemical Finances as a Python Program, it is recommended to clone this github repository to your desktop and load all dependencies listed within the [requirements](requirements.txt) file.
+To install Alchemical Finances as a Python Program, it is recommended to clone this GitHub repository to your desktop and load all dependencies listed within the [requirements](requirements.txt) file.
 The program operates from the main.py file.

 Alternatively you can choose to purchase the executable version of the program at the following location: **Pending**